isystematics/SoarCast-Modules/developer_guide.md

 ```

 ### Pillar definition
 In salt, pillars allow confidential, targeted data to be securely sent to specific minions.
-We make sure that every soarcast module is pillar enabled and able to run both with positional arguments and pillars.
+We make sure that every SoarCast module is pillar enabled and able to run both with positional arguments and pillars.
 Here is an example of how a pillar can be pulled in by a module if it exists:
 ```
 github_repo_name = github_repo_name or __pillar__.get('github_repo_name')
 ```